TSB bereavement: phone, email or DocuSign – no branch visit needed

 Joint accounts work differently.
 When one account holder dies, the account does not freeze.
 The surviving account holder retains full access and can continue to use the account as normal.
 The balance passes automatically to the survivor under the right of survivorship.

-TSB should still be notified of the death, so the deceased’s name can be removed from the account and the records updated.
-The surviving account holder should call 0345 835 7834 or visit a branch with the death certificate to do this.
+TSB should still be notified so the deceased’s name can be removed from the account and the records updated.
+The surviving account holder should call 0345 835 7834 or visit a branch with the death certificate.
+No probate is required for the joint account balance – only the death certificate and your own identification.

 ISAs